Beginners Guide: Realistic Pencil Drawing

 Brightness values play a crucial role in creating the illusion of depth and three-dimensional forms on a two-dimensional surface.

-In addition, it is recommended to use a number of drawing pencils with different darkness levels for different brightness values.
+It is recommended to use a number of drawing pencils with different darkness levels for different brightness values.

 Sharp pencils are suitable for small details.
 For smooth transitions, sometimes, it is useful to use non-sharp pencils.